nBhabish/bhabishya-neupane/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi there!
-Welcome.
+  Hi, I am Bhabishya!
 ---

 <!-- this is a subheadline -->
-I'm a senior at the University of Nebraska-Lincoln double majoring in Mathematics and Economics.
-I am originally from Dharan, Nepal :nepal:.
-I specialize in using R for data analysis, economic research, and data visualization.
-I am very passionate about knowledge sharing / dissemination and picking up (and putting down) multitude of side projects.
-Check out some of my works under blog tab.

-Also, my first name is pronounced VA-VISH-YUH (three syllables)

-This website for the most part is still under construction.
+I'm a recent graduate from the University of Nebraska - Lincoln w/ a Bachelor of Arts in Economics and Mathematics.
+I am interested in data analysis, data visualization, time series forecasting, and machine learning.

+Currently, I am actively seeking Data Science roles.